 from each 4ha area in W pattern to produce a single soil sample for

-W Soil Sampling 4ha areas of field
+W Soil Sampling each 4ha area within the field

 Soil samples or plant samples are analysed for what ever elements the farmer requires.
 Standard soil analysis for fertilizer requirements is pH, P, K, Mg but other elements can be analysed such as soil texture, organic matter, boron etc..
 Laboratory results are returned with recommendation to interpret results for nutrient management.

-Method for Soil Sampling Fields
+Method for collecting W Soil Samples

 - Collecting Soil Sampling Cores: W pattern walked/ driven across the whole field or part of field.
 Cores are amalgamated to give a single soil sample for laboratory analysis.
 The exact soil sampling pattern used depends on the analysis required.in Suffolk, Norfolk, Essex and Cambridgeshire in the UK